-- (j) Records at the other competitions shall be approved subject to the following conditions: - (i) The competition must be sanctioned by ILS. - (ii) All records must be achieved in competitions held in public and announced to the public (and to ILS headquarters) by advertisement at least three days before competition. - (iii) The facility (including event-specific) standards and equipment specifications must be certified by a surveyor or other qualified official appointed or approved by the ILS Management Committee (for world championships) or the ILS member organisation for ILS-sanctioned competitions in their jurisdiction. - (iv) ILS will accept world records only when times are recorded by automatic officiating equipment. - (k) Times which are equal to 1/100 of a second will be recognised as equal records, and competitors achieving these equal times will be called "Joint Holders."
-Only the time of the winner of a race may be submitted for a world record.
-In the event of a tie in a record-setting race, each competitor who tied shall be considered a winner. - (I) Applications for world records must be made by the responsible authority of the organising committee of the competition using the official ILS Record Application Form (see end of this section and also available online at www.ilsf.org) and signed by the ILS-recognised Chief Referee certifying that all regulations have been observed including a negative doping test certification.
-The application shall be forwarded to the ILS Custodian of Records within 30 days of the conclusion of the competition. - (m) Upon receipt of the ILS Record Application, and upon satisfaction that the information contained in the application is accurate, the ILS Custodian of Records will recommend that the ILS Secretary General declare and publish the world record and provide a world record certificate to the competitor signed by the ILS President and ILS Secretary General. - (n) If the world record application is not accepted, it shall be referred to the ILS Sport Commission.
+- J. Records at the other competitions shall be approved subject to the following conditions: - The competition must be sanctioned by the ILS. - All records must be achieved in competitions held in public and announced to the public (and to ILS headquarters) by advertisement at least three days before competition. - The facility (including event-specific) standards and equipment specifications must be certified by a surveyor or other qualified official appointed or approved by the ILS Management Committee (for world championships) or the ILS Member Organisation for ILS-sanctioned competitions in their jurisdiction. - The ILS will accept world records only when times are recorded by automatic officiating equipment. - K. Times which are equal to 1/100 of a second will be recognised as equal records, and competitors achieving these equal times will be called "Joint Holders." - L. Only the time of the winner of a race may be submitted for a world record.
+However, if the race contains competitors of different age groups, times may be submitted for a world record by the leading competitor in an age division within the one race. - M. In the event of a tie in a record-setting race, each competitor who tied shall be considered a winner and will jointly hold the world record. - N. In the event of a record being set in one race and subsequently broken in a later race(s), the earlier and later times will be recognised as world records in chronological order. - O. Applications for world records must be made by the responsible authority of the organising committee of the competition using the official ILS Record Application Form (see end of this section and also available online at www.ilsf.org) and signed by the ILS-recognised Chief Referee certifying that all regulations have been observed including a negative doping test certification.
+The application shall be forwarded to the ILS Custodian of Records within 28 days of the conclusion of the competition. - P. Upon receipt of the ILS Record Application, and upon satisfaction that the information contained in the application is accurate, the ILS Custodian of Records will recommend that the ILS Secretary General declare and publish the world record and provide a world record certificate to the competitor signed by the ILS President and ILS Secretary General. - Q. Doping Control and World Records - For all world records set at Interclub or National Teams Lifesaving World Championships, World Games, or ILS regional championships where there is in place a system of targeted and random tests in accordance with the ILS anti-doping rules, no negative doping test certificate is required. - At an ILS sanctioned event a youth or open competitor establishing or equalling an ILS world record shall submit to "doping control" following a race and a negative doping test certificate must be provided along with the ILS record application to recognise a world record established at an ILS sanctioned competition.
+If the competition is not sanctioned by the ILS the record will not be recognised. - If no doping control is conducted at the competition, the competitor(s) shall submit to doping control no later than 24 hours after the race. - Masters world records set at any ILS LWC, World Games, or ILS regional championships or ILS sanctioned competition shall be recognised without a negative doping test certificate. - R. If the world record application is not accepted, and the decision appealed, it shall be referred to the ILS Sport Commission for consideration.

-2.6 OFFICIAL START AND COMPLETION OF COMPETITION
+6. OFFICIAL START AND COMPLETION OF COMPETITION